attack-monkey/hypereduce/README.md

   // useState is a React hook that allows you to update a component when a given piece of state changes.
   // getStore is a hypeReduce util that gets you the current hypeReduce stored state const [state, set] = useState(getStore().field1.text)
+  // useEffect is another React hook, which fires on each render.
-  // connect allows you to listen for actions on the 'field1Text' node
+  // This calls connect which listens for actions on the 'field1Text' node
-  // When this fires we call `set` which updates the state of this component connect('field1Text', emittedValue =>
+  // When this fires we call `set` which updates the state of this component.
+  // The returned function inside `useEffect` calls `disconnect` which unregisters the
+  // component from listening for actions on the 'field1Text' node.
+  // This function is called before each render AND when the component dismounts. useEffect(() => {
+    connect('field1Text', emittedValue =>
       set(emittedValue)
     )
+    return () => disconnect('field1Text')
+  }
   return (
     <div>
       <h1>{ state }</h1>